Skip to content

 Generating an authentication token

-Spotnana partners can generate the bearer authentication token by sending a POST request to the /v2/auth/oauth2-token API endpoint.
-The request must contain the clientId, clientSecret, and grant_type=client_credentials in the request body.
-Contact your Spotnana account representative to obtain the clientId and clientSecret credentials.
-The following code snippet is a sample curl request to generate a bearer token.
+2. After receiving your credentials, you can generate the bearer authentication token by making a POST API request to the /v2/auth/oauth2-token endpoint.
+The request must contain the client_id, client_secret, and grant_type=client_credentials in the request body.

 curl --location 'https://api.spotnana.com/v2/auth/oauth2-token' \